mbadwa/devops-notes/Kubernetes-notes/kubernetes-notes.md

 - It is comprised of three services namely; Kubelet, Proxy and the Docker Engine

 - **Kubelet:** is an agent that runs on every node in the cluster.
 It makes sure that containers are running in a pod.
 It listens to Kubernetes master's commands/requests.
 - When a Schedular decides that it is going to run a particular container in a certain pod, it assigns the task to a Kubelet.
 The Kubelet is going to fetch the image and run the container from it.
-Basically it does the heavy lifting.
+Basically, it does the heavy lifting.
 As we run the commands docker run -p -v.
 Kubelet will be doing those tasks.

 - **Kube Proxy:** is a network proxy that runs on each and every node in your cluster
 - You can set Network Rules
   - Rules to allow network communications to your Pods inside or outside of your cluster

-- **Control Runtime:** Kubernetes supports several container run times
+- **Control Runtime:** Kubernetes supports several container runtimes
   - Docker
   - Containerd
   - Cri-o, rktlet